HikariKnight/quickpassthrough/README.md

 I wanted the dependencies to be minimal without the need for compilation and not have a potential breaking change in the future (like with the transition from python2 to python3).

 I know enough bash to make things work, but I am in no way a professional in writing bash scripts as I usually write python and golang.

+There is also quite a lot of perl usage as I am quite familiar with the perl regex format over something like sed